tiborpilz/dotfiles/README.md

 # Dotfiles

-This uses dotbot as a submodule to symlink everything.
+This uses stow to symlink the relevant submodules

-## Setup
+## Usage

 - Clone this repo with its submodules: `git clone https://github.com/tbrpilz/dotfiles --recursive`
 - Run install script `cd dotfiles && ./install`